What you need to know about Riviera Maya

 Close to Riviera Maya are different heavenly places like Sian Ka’an Biosphere Reserve declared a world heritage site by UNESCO.
 There is also Bacalar, called the lake of seven colors because the effect of having so many shades of blue in their waters.
 With these incredible landscapes you’re going to enjoy your vacations in Riviera Maya.

-You can have the option to learn more about the Mayan culture with the archaeological site Muyil or even go from Riviera Maya to Tulum to admire the only city built in atop a cliff, facing the Caribbean Sea.
+You can have the option to learn more about an ancient pre-Columbian culture with the archaeological site Muyil or even go from Riviera Maya to Tulum to admire the only city built in atop a cliff, facing the Caribbean Sea.

 Riviera Maya Tours

 The best Riviera Maya tours to archaeological sites are with Xcaret.
-For example the tour that takes you from Riviera Maya to Chichén Itza, Xichén Clásico is an accessible tour to live the Mayan experience that includes a visit to Cenote Ik Kil during 45 minutes to swim, one buffet lunch at Ik Kil restaurant and a stop at the magic town Valladolid.
-If you’re looking for a luxury tour you can choose Xichén Deluxe where you can visit another cenote called Zací without swimming activity but with a buffet meal to taste the Yucatecan gastronomy at La Casona de Valladolid restaurant.
+For example the tour that takes you from Riviera Maya to Chichén Itza, Xichén Clásico is an accessible tour to live a wonderful experience that includes a visit to the Xcajum Cenote Ik Kil to swim, a buffet lunch at the restaurant in the cenote’s premises, and a stop at the magic town Valladolid.
+If you’re looking for a luxury tour you can choose Xichén Deluxe where you can visit the astounding Santuario Tsukán Cenote for swimming and a buffet lunch with beverages included at La Casona de Valladolid restaurant.

-The Riviera Maya excursions can be complemented with a visit from Riviera Maya to Tulum .
+The Riviera Maya excursions can be complemented with a visit from Riviera Maya to Tulum.
 This archaeological site is the most photographed spot in the delightful destination.
-We also have a tour from Riviera Maya to Cobá to climb the tallest pyramid in Riviera Maya to appreciate an incredible view of the Mayan jungle, all this with Xichén Tours by Xcaret.
+We also have a tour from Riviera Maya to Cobá to climb the tallest pyramid in Riviera Maya to appreciate an incredible view of the surrounding jungle, all this with Xichén Tours by Xcaret.